MetaCommunity/igneous-math/README.md

     * Refer to [SI], [NIST], other resources
     * e.g. towards units of amps, watts, ohms, newtons, radians, herz...

-#### Measurement Systems

-* Sidebar; Measurement tools (e.g. oscilloscope; digital multimeter;
-  thermometer; barometer; soil moisture sensor  ...)
-* Sidebar: Experimental data (e.g. spectrographs; astrometry data)
-* A primary concern: "Rigorous metadata recording," i.e insofar as to record the source of a calculation or a measurement, as "measurement metadata," for purpose of reference - cf. [LoC MODS RDF](http://www.loc.gov/standards/mods/modsrdf/), [LoC PREMIS](http://www.loc.gov/standards/premis/)
-    * If a numeric value is a result of a calculation, it should be annotated as a calculation, and annotated for the methodology in which the calculation was derived
-    * If a numeric value is a result of a measurement, it should be annoted with the identity of the device by which the measurement was obtained, as well as the configuration of the measurement system in which the device was applied.
-    * In effect, this requires a development of an object model for measurement devices.
-See also: [EDIF], [ISO-10303], [STEP]; JEDEC; [About STEP](http://www.ida-step.net/support/resources/about-step), but not as if to neglect the derivation of parts of the STEP standard from EDIF;
-    * For interactive/manual calculations and measurements, an applicaiton may request user input for establishing the respective source of calculation or measurement
-    * For automated calculations or measurements with multiple heterogenous data sources, a data model may be developed such that would effectively "tag" each measured value with the identity of the measurement system from which the value was "read"

-##### Measurement Workflows

-(TO DO - look for NASA best practice guidelines, regarding? i.e. "Lab work")

-#### Display Procedures

-#### Oscilloscope Data

-* Graph
-    * Bezier curves ?
-    * Sample data ?

-TO DO: Review TBS-1XXX oscilloscope readout files, e.g. with prototype voltage converter construted in ECT-246 week 1

-#### ...

 ## Reference (Partial)